-During the fiscal year, the Electric Fund was awarded a grant of \$638 from the California Arrearage Payment Program (CAPP) within the Department of Community Services and Development.
-This grant was an extension of the prior year's CAPP Program to assist eligible residential and commercial customers to pay past due utility bills aged over 60 days.
-During the fiscal year, the Electric Utility Fund applied the full grant amount of \$638 to qualifying customer accounts for unpaid electric services.
+of \$638 from the California Arrearage Payment Program 2000, the city prepaid a lease payment of \$1,500 for the (CAPP) within the Department of Community Services and use of land to locate a new switching station.
+In the prior Development.
+This grant was an extension of the prior year's year, the Electric Fund amortized the remaining prepaid CAPP Program to assist eligible residential and commercial customers to pay past due utility bills aged over 60 days.
+During the fiscal year, the Electric Utility Fund applied the full grant amount of \$638 to qualifying customer accounts renewal period.
+The twenty-year lease began in January for unpaid electric services.